How To Create The Perfect Business Plan In 12 Steps

 You should include a well-thought-out exit strategy in every business plan.
 An exit strategy outlines how and when you intend to leave your business if things don't work out as planned.

 This could involve selling to another entrepreneur, liquidating your assets, and closing the shop.
-Whatever the case, having an exit strategy will save you from costly mistakes down the line.
+Whatever the case, having an exit strategy will save you from costly mistakes.

 Inaccurate Financial Projections